isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 Councillor, he played an important role in fostering class cohesion and leading various class initiatives.
-Within the Nexus Investment and Entrepreneurship Society CCA, Alief emerged as a proactive and creative leader, contributing significantly to the planning and execution of major activities.
-Notably, he served as a key organiser for the Nexus Business Competition 2025, coordinating participation from six tertiary institutions while managing the event’s logistics.
-In addition, he participated in service-oriented initiatives such as a Valentine’s Day fundraiser for a special needs organisation and a business workshop for the CJ50 Funfair.&nbsp;</p>
+Within the Nexus Investment and Entrepreneurship Society CCA, Alief emerged as a proactive and creative leader, contributing significantly to the planning and execution of major activities.</p>
 <p>Recounting on his CJ experience, Alief’s most memorable experience was
 his Work Attachment and Shadowing Programme (WASP) where he shadowed a social worker for a week at a family service centre.
 He learnt the daily